russellmcdonell/pyDMNrules/README.md

 - The headings on the left hand side of the decision table, for the input and output rows, must be Variables from the Glossary.
 - The input test cells across the row must contain expressions about the input Variable, which will evalutate to True or False, depending upon the value of the input Variable.
 - The values in the output cells, across the row, are the values that will be assigned to the output Variable, if all the input cells evaluate to True in the same column.
+If the output heading is the word 'Execute', then the output value must be the name of a Decision Table, which will be invoked immediately.
+Which means any output values already assigned can be overwritten by the invoked Decision Table, and any outputs created by the invoked Decision Table can be overwritten by subsequent outputs in the current Decision Table.

 [ExampleColumns.xlsx](https://github.com/russellmcdonell/pyDMNrules/blob/master/ExampleColumns.xlsx) is an example fo a Decision as Columns DMN table.
 ### Decision as Crosstab rules tables
 Decision as Crosstab DMN rules tables have one output heading at the top left of the table.
 - The horizontal and vertical headings, which must be Variables from the Glossary, are the input headings.
 - Under the horizontal headings and besides the vertical headings are the input test cells.
 - The output results cells form the body of the table and are assigned to the output Variable when the input cells in the same row and same column, all evaluate to True.
+If the output Variable is the word 'Execute', then the output value must be the name of a Decision Table, which will be invoked as part of completing the decision.

 [ExampleCrosstab.xlsx](https://github.com/russellmcdonell/pyDMNrules/blob/master/ExampleCrosstab.xlsx) is an example fo a Decision as Crosstab DMN table.